 After spending several hours in the recovery area, you will be discharged home.
 Pain associated with the procedure is typically mild, and is resolved by taking the prescribed pain medications.
 A dressing will be on the operated ear- this should stay on for two days before being removed.
 The cotton ball inside the ear canal should be replaced with a new small cotton ball covered in Bacitracin or Neosporin ointment and changed every two to three days.
 Bloody or watery drainage from the incision area may occur during the first 7 – 10 days.
 If this happens tape a piece of gauze over the area.
 Call the office if this persists longer than 10 days or if it develops an odor, swelling, or pain.
 Water should be kept out of the ear until it is healed.
 You may take a shower 2 days after the surgery provided you cover the ear with a cotton plug soaked in ointment and a shower cap to cover your head.
 The hair may be shampooed separately outside of the shower 3 days after surgery providing water is not allowed to enter the ear canal.
 Do not blow your nose with force for 2 weeks.
 If you sneeze, do so with your mouth open.
 Ear drops should be used as prescribed.
 No bending, lifting, straining aerobic exercise, heavy work or traveling until approved by your surgeon.
 DO NOT USE ASPIRIN OR IBUPROFEN PRODUCTS FOR 2 WEEKS POST-OP.
 No flying for 4 (four) weeks post operatively.
 Do not be concerned regarding your hearing during the healing process.
 It takes 6 – 8 weeks before we can evaluate improvement and your hearing will be tested at that time.

 There are risks associated with mastoid surgery due to the close proximity between the disease process and structures within the middle ear and mastoid bone itself.
 In almost all cases there is some alteration in taste on the side of the tongue involved in mastoid surgery.
 This is because the nerve, which is responsible for taste on that side of the tongue, is generally involved in the disease process and must be removed with the disease.
-You may notice some unsteadiness following the surgery, which may last up to six months, in rare cases it is a permanent condition.
+You may notice some unsteadiness following the surgery, which may last up to six months, in rare cases it is a long-term condition.
 It is also possible, although quite uncommon, that ear infection may follow the surgery resulting in a residual hole in the new eardrum.
 This generally can be patched by a second operation and is of little long-term consequence.
 The facial nerve, which goes to the muscles on the side of the face, crosses through the middle ear and mastoid and is often involved in the mastoid infection.
-On extremely rare occasions (less than 1 in 1000 patients), this nerve may be injured in an effort to remove all of the disease process resulting in weakness on that side of the face.
-When this does occur, the weakness is almost always temporary, but some long-term weakness may result.
+On extremely rare occasions (less than 1 in 1000 patients), this nerve may be injured in an effort to remove all of the disease process resulting in weakness on that side of the face.* When this does occur, the weakness is almost always temporary, but some long-term weakness may result.
 If you have any other questions about any ear surgery procedures contact us today.
 This is not the only ear surgery procedure that we offer.
 Our surgeons are trained and experienced with procedures such as Stapedectomy and Myringotomy.